GoogleChrome/web-vitals/README.md

 import {onCLS, onINP, onLCP} from 'web-vitals';

 function sendToAnalytics(metric) {
-  // Replace with whatever serialization method you prefer.
+  // Replace with whatever serialization method you prefer including
-  // Note: JSON.stringify will likely include more data than you need. const body = JSON.stringify(metric);
+  // whatever attributes you want to include. const body = JSON.stringify({[metric.name]: metric.value});

   // Use `navigator.sendBeacon()` to send the data, which supports
   // sending while the page is unloading.